We are constantly evolving our hiring skills and practices.

 - Giving you a taste of how working for us would be.

-Let's get this out of the way: we will value our personal impression more than any of the following parameters.
-Anyway, we'll ask you some question and score your replies.
+Let's get this out of the way: we will value our impression more than any of the following parameters.
+Anyway, we'll ask you some questions and score your replies.
 Here is how we calculate your scores.

 Knowledge of the company